Globe-Eater/Cedar_Tree_Classifier/models/README.md

 ## flipper_3000.h5
 <p> In this model there is some cedar tree blobbing.
 However, there is a lot of white streaking.
 It is unknown what is causing this issue.
 Overall this model underperforms.</p>

+## Extreme_data_flipper_10000.h5
+<p> Clueless would be the best way to describe this model.
+Returns a complete positive prediction
+for every input image.
+Only a few black pixels (negatives) are returned at all.
+Picture number 250 a grass field returned alomst a complete positive cedar tree prediction. </p>